rogribas/AKAI-APC-Key-25-LED-Feedback-fix/README.md

 ![plot](./ableton_config.png)

-## Mac OSX .plist (in order to run it always in background and forget about it)
+## Mac OSX .plist (in order to run it in background and forget about it)

 I've added a .plist config that should be placed in ```~/Library/LaunchAgents/``` folder in order run the script when the computer starts and keep it running in background.